mohammadrjoub1/Mastering-JavaScript-in-20-Days/day6.md

-# Working on it, i will finish it at the end of friday 2023-8-11 , sorry for the Late !
+# I am currently in the process of working on it, and I'm committed to completing it by the end of August 11th, 2023(NIGHT).
+I apologize for any delay.